 In our case, we would like the regions of Alsace and Bade-Wurtemberg to be delivered from the warehouse of Strasbourg, so we only need to define an assignation rule for the warehouse of Strasbourg: FR(67,68),DE(7*),which means to take into account all French zip codes starting with 67 and 68, as well as all German zip codes starting with 7.

-For that, go to Catalog > Manage Stores and choose the store of Strasbourg.
+For that, go to Catalog > Manage POS/Warehouses and choose the point of sale of Strasbourg.
 In the Order/Inventory assignation Rules tab, you can define our own assignation rule.
 (If that tab doesn't appear, it probably means you didn't configure your preferences to be able to use assignation rules, to know more go to Step 4: Manage your preferences).

 We could also have defined a rule so that the warehouse of Paris delivers to all France except to Alsace and so that the warehouse of Berlin delivers to all Germany except to Bade-Wurtemberg.